 North Coast Co-op has a unique investment structure.
 In addition to Membership shares and Sustaining shares, we also have dividend-earning preferred shares.
 We hope that you will considering further investment with us!

-North Coast Co-op preferred shares are dividend-bearing investments and are referred to as Class C Shares.
+Class C Preferred Shares are dividend-bearing investments and are referred to as C-Shares.

-• Class C Shares pay a dividend based on the size of the investment and not on the amount of patronage.
+• C-Shares pay a dividend based on the size of the investment and not on the amount of member patronage.

-• Class C Share purchases are voluntary investments made at each member-owner’s discretion—no member-owner is required to purchase preferred shares as a condition of membership.
+• C-Share purchases are voluntary investments made at each member’s discretion—no member is required to purchase preferred shares as a condition of membership.

 How does my investment benefit North Coast Co-op?

 North Coast Co-op benefits by lowering its financing costs.
-The dividend rates that it pays on preferred shares are lower than the interest rates it would pay on bank loans.
+The dividend rates that it pays on C-Shares are lower than the interest rates it would pay on bank loans.

 What are the risks of this investment?